VICTIMS OF CRIME ACT (VOCA)

 Interested organizations may learn more about the federal VOCA program at http://www.ojp.usdoj.gov/ovc/about/victimsfund.html

 ||ANNUAL VOCA APPLICATION

-The 2013 annual Victims of Crime Act program solicitation opened May 1, 2013; applications are due June 14, 2013.
-Applicants will be notified of award decisions via U.S. Mail in September 2013.
+The 2014 annual Victims of Crime Act program solicitation opens May 1, 2014; applications must be submitted on or before June 16, 2014.
+Applicants will be notified of award decisions via U.S. Mail.